krdav/lab-work/Seahawks_user_runtime/README.md

    - user_time.xlsx : Scan data aggregated based on username (called "Owner") i.e. each row is a user

 Column description for user_time.xlsx:
-* User reserved time [column: "Reserved time"].
+* User reserved time (in seconds) [column: "Reserved time"].
 Calculated as the sum of reserved time per vessels.
 Reversed time for each vessel is calculated by taking the time from start of first scan to end of last scan.
-* User scan time [column: "Scan time X fraction"].
+* User scan time (in seconds) [column: "Scan time X fraction"].
 Calculated as the sum of scan time per vessels.
 Scan time for each vessel is calculated by summing all the time spent on all scans for the vessel.

 - output_plots/